 4. Use Car-Sharing Apps & Public Transport – The car-sharing economy and public transport are great ways to minimize environmental impacts by increasing fuel efficiency and reducing traffic congestion.

-6. Select Eco-Friendly Accommodations – There are several venues that are going the extra mile to help the environment, including using flow-restrictive shower heads, low flow toilets, energy efficient lighting and linen programs that reduce waste.
+6. Select Eco-Friendly Accommodations – There are several venues that are going the extra mile to help the environment, including the use of flow-restrictive shower heads, low-flow toilets, energy-efficient lighting, and waste reduction programs.
+Additionally, consider supporting accommodations that have implemented other sustainable practices, such as using solar or wind energy.

-8. Avoid Single-Use Plastics – The amount of energy that it takes to produce, fill, package, and ship the average water bottle gives this single-use plastic item an especially hefty carbon footprint.
+8. Pack Reusable Items – The amount of energy that it takes to produce, fill, package, and ship the average water bottle gives this single-use plastic item an especially hefty carbon footprint.
 Avoid adding to the waste stream by simply bringing a reusable water bottle and utilizing it throughout the duration of any trip.
+Other smart items to pack include: reusable shopping bags, utensils, and food containers to avoid the use of single-use plastics.
+Bonus tip: pack a reusable coffee cup instead of using disposable cups while on the go.

 9. Eat Locally-Sourced Foods – If food hasn’t been flown or trucked in, significant emissions can be saved by seeking out and supporting local businesses that grow, sell, and serve locally-sourced ingredients.
 Eating locally-sourced food also benefits the local economy, including supporting local farmers and other producers.